simonemberton/Introduction_to_Creative_Coding/Week_17/Week_17.md

 If you did not complete the task, it is definitely a good idea if you do.
 But for time's sake we've given you some starter code which is in the learning materials on Blackboard.
 Using a local server, open the index.html in your browser.
 Then open sketchStarter.js in your code editor of choice.

+[Here](https://davemeckin.panel.uwe.ac.uk/Week_17_Demo) is my version of the final piece.
+This fits the brief and could be submitted.
+But obviously we want you to make your own work!

 Make sure you start this off only making 5 particles (numParticles = 5), sound is very CPU intensive in the browser!

 You should see though, that our particles just float of screen right now.
 So what we're going to do is constrain their movement and trigger a sound when they hit the edge of the canvas...